bgriffen/oldwebsite/_projects/data-science.md

   - url: unsplash-gallery-image-3.jpg
     image_path: unsplash-gallery-image-3-th.jpg
     alt: "placeholder image 3"
+#{% include gallery caption="Here is a sample of the kinds of visuals I create." %}
 ---

 When I have spare time, I find ways of exploiting large datasets online (ideally semantic) to learn something new about human culture.
 Some of my previous projects include the following areas: